lamhine/srps/README.md

 ---

-## To do to replace the simulated data:
+## To run the analysis with real instead of simulated data:

 In the script, find this line: